PaLeroy/phd_defense/talk.md

 ---
 class: section

-# How to train a team to compete against others?
+# How to train a team to compete against many strategies?

 ---
-# Competition
+## Competition

 - Agents need to be good against many strategies.
 - Agents should adapt!